Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Add to multiple connections](/Assets/Screenshots/PIM/Products/List/Offers/MultipleConnections02.png "[Add to multiple connections]")

-- *Destination set for connection*
+- *Destination attribute set for connection*
   Destination attribute set for the selected connection.
 The attribute set is automatically selected.
 The field is read-only.
 An own attribute set is assigned to each selected connection.

 - [< BACK]